 There is a general threat of terrorism in West Africa following recent attacks in Cote d’Ivoire, Mali and Burkina Faso.
 Attacks could be indiscriminate, including in places visited by foreigners.
 In addition, there is a possibility that Boko Haram militants from neighbouring Nigeria, may make forays into the border areas of northern Benin.

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Overseas bulletin.

 Civil unrest/political tension

 Avoid all demonstrations, strikes and political gatherings, as these have in the past been known to turn violent.
 Monitor the media for information about possible new safety or security risks.

 Money and valuables

-It is recommended that you avoid using credit cards in Benin because of the high rate of fraud.
+Benin is a cash-based country and credit cards are not widely accepted.
+It is also recommended that you avoid using credit cards in Benin because of the high rate of fraud.